Financial Breakdown: Costs of Getting a Real Estate License

 1. Uncertainty

-The real estate market is unpredictable, and there’s no guarantee that your investments will pay off or that you’ll make a sale.
-This means you have to be prepared for periods of financial instability.
+The real estate market is unpredictable, with no guarantee that investments will pay off or that sales will be made.
+You must be prepared for periods of financial instability.

 1. Competition